 Students applying for admission under the Early Decision Plan who wish to be considered for need-based institutional financial aid (by far the largest source for Beloit students) must file the CSS Profile and identify Beloit College (CSS code 1059) as a recipient of the results.
 The CSS Profile must be completed and submitted by the Early Decision application deadline, November 1.

 2. The FAFSA

-Submit the FAFSA after January 1, 2015, preferably when you and your parents have completed your 2014 federal taxes, but no later than March 1, 2015.
+Submit the FAFSA after January 1, 2015, preferably when you and your parents have completed your 2014 federal taxes.
 Designate Beloit College (code # 003835) as a recipient of the analysis.
 FAFSA tips are available here.

 Determining Financial Need

 We determine your family’s financial need using the FAFSA.
 Using a methodology that considers many variables—household size, state of residence, income taxes paid, number of children in college, other financial responsibilities—we determine your Expected Family Contribution (EFC).
 This amount, what you can reasonably be expected to contribute to college education, is compared with Beloit’s total cost.
 From there, we construct your aid package.

 Beloit College's financial aid program supplements the resources of the student and family in meeting the cost of education through a combination of merit and need-based grants and scholarships, campus employment, and student loans.
 Use our Net Price Calculator to estimate your cost of attendance at Beloit.
 While this is only an estimate and is not a precise way to determine whether you qualify for one of Beloit's merit scholarships, we believe it is a helpful start in understanding the financial aid process and aid eligibility.